As a digital marketing agency, we come across businesses that ignore the relationship between SEO and content.

-# 3: How are your competition doing in the SERP’s?
+# 3: How are your competitors doing in the SERP’s?

 Basically, it’s up to you how much visibility you want to have online.
 I always tell my clients the more the better but you have to have quality coy that will attract clicks in a highly searched space.
-This is not easy but hopefully with he above tools you should be well on you way to mastering the art of content marketing and SEO.
+This is not easy but hopefully, with the above tools, you should be well on your way to mastering the art of content marketing and SEO.

 The golden rule is to work with everything you have at your disposal and really learn these well.
 Look at your keywords that are doing well then start the search to look for more diversified keywords that will bring in even more traffic.
 Do this slowly, evaluate the outcome and then modify with each step of this process.